bdurand/linux_process_memory/README.md

 - [Proportional Set Size](https://en.wikipedia.org/wiki/Proportional_set_size)
 - [Unique Set Size](https://en.wikipedia.org/wiki/Unique_set_size)

-Values are returned in bytes, but you can request different units.
+Values are returned in bytes, but you can request different units by passing in an optional unit argument.
+Note that requesting a unit other than bytes will return a `Float` instead of an `Integer`.

 ```ruby
 memory = LinuxProcessMemory.new